We are improving UW by forming our union

 Why organize now?

-Why wouldn't we organize now?
-We know that students stay at the UW because of the support and advocacy that we provide as Advising Staff.
-Despite this, we are experiencing catastrophic turnover, which is resulting in runaway increases to our workloads, demoralizing Advising Staff, and destabilizing our students.
+So, why wouldn't we organize now?
+We know that students stay at the UW because of the support and advocacy we provide as Advising Staff!
+It is undeniable that student learning conditions are Advising working conditions.
+And yet, many departments at the UW experience constant turnover, resulting in runaway increases to our workloads, and inconsistent access to supports for our students.
 To make matters worse, many of us have gone years without meaningful pay increases and can no longer afford to live near our workplaces.
-We also lack clear pathways to promotion, so unless we choose to leave the UW and students we love, many of us cannot achieve the professional development we want and deserve.
+Many of our positions lack clear pathways to promotion, so unless we choose to leave our departments (or the UW) and students we love, many of us cannot achieve the professional development we want and deserve.

-Once we organize, we can win transparent processes for promotions.
+Winning our Union, means winning a voice in large scale decision-making and access to transparency at the UW.
+Once we gain the right to collectively bargain with the University, we can negotiate a Union Contract that has clear and equitable processes for promotions.
 We can win salaries that keep up with the skyrocketing cost of living.
-And we can finally win the professional respect we deserve.
+And, we can finally win the professional respect we deserve.

 Here's what happens when exercise collective power!
 Professional staff at the UW have won: